0211Abhay/AWT_Project/realestate-crm-backend/AIVEN_SETUP.md

 # Aiven MySQL Database Setup Guide

+## Important: Website Access vs. Database Connection

+**Website Access**: Your frontend website at https://estatemate2.onrender.com/ is automatically accessible to anyone on the internet.
+There are no IP restrictions for end users visiting your site.

+**Database Connection**: The IP restrictions discussed below are ONLY for the connection between your backend server and your Aiven database.
+This server-to-server connection happens behind the scenes and doesn't affect who can use your website.

 ## Critical Step: Configure Network Access Control

 The connection timeout errors you're experiencing are most likely due to Aiven's network security rules blocking connections from Render's IP addresses.